Data breaches are big business. Everywhere you turn you hear about another organization getting hit by a data breach.

 We also know from recent events that recovering from a data breach can be expensive.
 Whether you choose to pay the ransom like this South Korean web host, or resolve it internally like the city of Baltimore did, the cost can run into the millions or tens of millions of dollars.

 Now a new report out by Juniper Research predicts the annual worldwide cost of data breaches will surpass $5 trillion by 2024 (just five years from now).
-That’s an increase from the $3 trillion dollars it is today.
-According to an article on SC Magazine website, “The significant upswing will primarily be driven by increasing fines for data breaches as regulation tightens, as well as a greater proportion of business lost as enterprises become more dependent on the digital realm.”
+That’s an increase from the 3 trillion dollars it is today.
+According to an article on the SC Magazine website, “The significant upswing will primarily be driven by increasing fines for data breaches as regulation tightens, as well as a greater proportion of business lost as enterprises become more dependent on the digital realm.”

 Did you ever stop to think how big $5 trillion is?
 Today, the world economy is about $80 trillion in US dollars.
 If we assume a 3% GDP growth over the next five years, we expect the world economy to be about $96 trillion in 2024.
 That means the cost of data breaches will exceed 5% of the world’s output.

 To put that number in perspective, according to research from Deloitte, the global healthcare market is estimated to be about $10 trillion in 2024.
 So, in five years, the world will spend half as much on data breaches as it does providing healthcare for eight billion people.
 The difference is that providing healthcare is a valuable service while dealing with data breaches is a waste of time and money.

 If the report is accurate, in 2024 the world would be able to spend $4 trillion on cyber defenses to prevent data breaches and it would be a good investment.
 But, how do we defend ourselves from data breaches?